-Religious Advisors' Association-Programs and Resources is an annual booklet of religious programs and resources made available to students by many of the member organizations of the Religious Advisors Association.
-The booklet is available throughout the residence hall system and the various counseling center offices.
+Religious Advisors Association-Programs and Resources is an annual booklet of religious programs and resources made available to students by member organizations of the Religious Advisors Association.
+The booklet is available through the residence halls, the Counseling Center, and the Student Life Center, 101 Student Services.